Opening a business account? You will need these documents

 Why is this information needed?

 Banks are gatekeepers.
-By law, gatekeepers have to keep the financial system clean.
+By law, gatekeepers must help keep the financial system clean.
 Banks therefore investigate their customer.
 If a bank discovers unacceptable (integrity) risks after examining the data, the bank may refuse to open a business bank account.